aturling/dirt-module/README.md

   portal page and related configuration settings (map center, initial zoom level, etc.).

-* *Data Access* Choose whether to allow users to fill out a form to request access to all data (including semi-private data) in the system.
+* *Data Access*: Choose whether to allow users to fill out a form to request access to all data (including semi-private data) in the system.
 Accounts will need to be approved manually by site admins before they are allowed to log in and view data.